 To be eligible to present candidates must:

 The Second Part Examination is held twice each year and comprises of a written and oral component.
-The written section may be taken in cities of Australia and New Zealand or other areas.
-The oral section is held in a single major centre.
+The written section may be taken in cities of Australia and Aotearoa New Zealand or other areas.

 Head over to Educational Resources to find out more on VIVA Practice Exams